 Ways to get pregnant with PCOS

 Having PCOS does not mean you will never get pregnant.
-It just means that for many women it becomes more difficult.
+It just means that it can become more difficult.
 The main pregnancy roadblock for women with PCOS is trouble ovulating.
 A doctor can prescribe various medications to help regulate ovulation.

 Metformin and Glucophage.
 These drugs are typically prescribed to diabetes patients but can be given to PCOS patients as well.
 They can help regulate the production of glucose and male hormones.
 By taking this medication, the abnormal hair growth often associated with PCOS should subside, and regular ovulation should resume.